AngeloKai/ml-for-web/README.md

 <a name="myfootnote3">3</a>: Personally I am very impressed by the surge of growth of
 related libraries.
-libraries.
 I started researching this topic in Aug and could only find a handful of high quality libraries.
 But when I re-visited the topic in Dec, I've found many more great frameworks.
-More than that, developer conferences this year are filled with annoucement in this area, such as the Android Neural Network API which was still in speculation in Aug or the MPS Graph API.
+More than that, developer conferences this year are filled with annoucement in this area, such as the Android Neural Network API which was still in speculation in Aug or the MPS Graph API which is the evolution of the original BNNS API.
+What is encouraging to me is that people seem to shift from thinking that we should provide a strictly defined framework and a few basic models to developers to the idea that we should provide basic building blocks to developers and see what they will come up with.

 <br>